©Ute Limacher-Riebold 2010

 Our children are all on a different stage of language development.

 When they were 4-7 years old, my daughters used to mix up the syntactic structure of German and English which lead to very interesting speech productions.
-It used to affect our conversations, but thanks to consistent modelling (i.e. repeating the sentence in the right order etc.), they are now nearly native in all three languages.
+It used to affect our conversations, but thanks to consistent modeling (i.e. repeating the sentence in the right order etc.), they are now nearly native in all three languages.

 3) Could one child refuse to speak one language while another child is fluently bilingual?